We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - light sensitivity

-Pterygium is a growth of fleshy tissue on the white part of the eye.
-It usually occurs nearest to the nose, although it can also appear on the outer portion of the eye.
-It is thought to be caused by a combination of dry eyes and UV light.
+A pterygium is a growth of fleshy tissue on the white part of the eye.
+It usually occurs on the part of the eye nearest to the nose, although it can also appear on the outer portion of the eye.
+Experts believe that it results from a combination of dry eyes and UV light.

 - burning eyes